Tinted Windows: Laws & Restrictions in Ontario

 • 20% tint is ideal to keep your car’s interior out of sight from thieves.

-• 5% is very tempting if you want your car to look very stylish but it could be very risky and illegal too because it’s the darkest tint a vehicle can have.
+• 5% is very tempting if you want your car to look very stylish, but it could be very risky and illegal too because it’s the darkest tint a vehicle can have.
 Usually, only limousines and private cars use this percentage of tint in their windows.
 Always remember that these tint percentages are only for the rear and back windows if you want keep it legal in Ontario.

 ontario window tint infographic

-How to Check the Tint Levels in your Car?
+How to Check the Tint Levels in Your Car?

 How to Clean Tinted Windows?

-Tinted car windows are an investment you make on your vehicle.
+Tinted car windows are an investment you make in your vehicle.
 Try your best to take care of the tint so it lasts as long as possible.
-Tint is a plastic and thin film that it can be spoiled when using incompatible chemicals on it.
+Tint is a plastic and thin film that can be spoiled when using incompatible chemicals on it.
 You can use the following materials to clean your tinted windows:

 • Water